xianc/Warble/README.md

 >####Discover
 >- The discover page displays "Warbles" from other users
->- The discover page allows a user to enter keyword searches.
+>- The discover page allows a user to enter keyword searches for other users (using AJAX).
->- Users can filter searches by "Warbles," "Uploads," and "People"
 >- Clicking on the username section of a user's warble brings you to their profile page.

 >#### At Me